iclc/iclc.github.io/programme.md

 * Adam Parkinson and Renick Bell.
 "Deadmau5, Derek Bailey, and the Laptop Instrument -- Improvisation, Composition, and Liveness in Live Coding"
 * Timothy Jones and James Noble. "def Gribber = (Grace + Gibber)"
 * Marije Baalman.
 "Embodiment of code"
-* David Ogborn, Eldad Tsabary, Ian Jarvis, Alexandra Cardenas and Alex McLean.
+* David Ogborn, Eldad Tsabary, Ian Jarvis, Alexandra Cardenas and Alex .
 "Extramuros: making music in a browser-based, language-neutral collaborative live coding environment"
 * Nikolai Suslov and Tatiana Soshenina.
 "From Live Coding to Virtual Being"
 * Nick Collins.
 "Live Coding and Machine Listening"
 * Antonio Goulart and Miguel Antar.
 "Live Coding the computer as part of a free improvisation orchestra of acoustic instruments"